BuildCircle/superheroes-react/README.md

 yarn test
 ```

+## 2. Check the code

+Are there any quick wins or quality issues with the code as we have found it?

-## 2. Hero and villain names
+## 3. Hero and villain name input

-We need a way of taking in a hero name and a villain name as inputs, and a battle button.
+We need a way of taking in a hero name and a villain name as inputs, and a battle button to trigger the fight!

-## 3. Triggering the battle
+## 4. Triggering the battle

-When the battle button is clicked, we need to load the characters JSON and find the characters by their name.
+When the battle button is clicked, we need to load the characters JSON file and find the characters by their name.
 We can then compare the scores of each character, the winner has the higher score.
+We should show the winner on the page after the battle is over.